 Worth was a professor of communication at the Annenberg School for Communication, University of Pennsylvania.
 Adair was a professor of anthropology at San Francisco State University.
 They were assisted by Richard Chalfen, Worth’s former student.

-These films gained world renown, as did the researchers.
-In 1972, they published Through Navjo Eyes, which is considered one of the cornerstone texts of visual anthropology.
+The films became world renowned, as did the researchers.
+In 1972, they published Through Navajo Eyes (Bloomington, IN: Indiana University Press), which is considered one of the cornerstone texts of visual anthropology.

 The University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) currently owns the distribution rights to the films.
-We are in the process of working out a distribution arrangement with Visionmaker, a Native American video distributor, to release the set of films on DVD, together with newly-found material.
-The Museum is also setting up mechanism with which to share profits from the sales of the DVD with the filmmakers and their families.
+The films were released in DVD format in 2012, together with newly-found material.
+The Museum has never taken a profit from the sale of the DVDs and has sent home all profits to the filmmakers or their surviving families.

 The purpose of this website is to give context to the project by providing a thorough reading of primary source materials.
 Apart from the information in the 1997 edition of Through Navajo Eyes, we have provided a thorough reading of the Sol Worth Papers (UPT 50 W933), University of Pennsylvania Archives, Philadelphia, PA.
 [Hereafter referred to as Worth Papers].
 The papers and finding aid are available to the public.
 These documents include but are not limited to: